 Satisfactory evidence certifying that the applicant is the legal record owner of the subject land.

-Paragraph 18-2.017(53), Florida Administrative Code, defines satisfactory evidence of title to mean a current title insurance policy, current title binder or title commitment issued by a title insurance company authorized to do business in the state of Florida or an opinion of title prepared by a member of The Florida Bar covering title to the land described below.
-"Current" means no more than six months old.
+Satisfactory evidence of title shall mean a current title insurance policy or current title insurance binder or commitment, not more than 6 months old, issued by a title insurance company authorized to do business in the State of Florida or an opinion of title prepared by a member of the Florida Bar, covering title to the lands involved and indicating any mineral or other interest.

 Signature of present owner(s) record